-The Netherlands has two main types of higher education institution:
+The Netherlands is home to two main types of institution:

-- Research universities offer academic, research-based programmes at Bachelors, Masters and PhD level.
-There are 18 of these.
+- Research universities - offering research-based qualifications in an academic setting at Bachelors, Masters and PhD level.
+There are 14 of these.

-In addition, there are a small number of Institutes for International Education, where postgraduate courses are taught by staff with experience of working in developing countries.
-Some of these institutes are part of research universities.
+There are a smaller number of Institutes for International Education, where postgraduate courses are delivered by those with experience of working in developing countries.
+These are typically part of research universities.